Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_07_Petalinux/README.md

 petalinux-build -p build/vck190_linux
 ```

-This step generates a device tree DTB file, platform loader and manager firmware (PLM), processing system management firmware (PSM), Arm™ trusted firmware (ATF), U-Boot, the Linux kernel, a root file system image, and the boot script for a Versal™ ACAP.
+This step generates a device tree DTB file, platform loader and manager firmware (PLM), processing system management firmware (PSM), Arm™ trusted firmware (ATF), U-Boot, the Linux kernel, a root file system image, and the boot script for a Versal® ACAP.
 Finally, it generates the necessary boot images.
 The compilation progress shows on the console when executing this command.

 When the build finishes, the generated U-Boot and Linux images are stored in the ``build/vck190_petalinux/images/linux`` directory.